 Zoho Survey has pretty much everything you need to create either detailed forms or simple polls and surveys, all with more response options than you'll get in other free apps.
 Its pool of form templates and question library are particularly geared toward business-oriented needs, so it's better suited for handling bug reports and lead generation than organizing birthday parties or movie nights.

 To start, Zoho Survey lets you add more than 25 question types, including things like Net Promoter Score, ratings, and drag-and-drop rankings that many other apps don't support.
 It also offers pre-written questions like SurveyMonkey and SurveyPlanet.

-The only downside is that there's a limit to the number of questions you can add and responses you can collect in Zoho Survey: 10 questions and 100 responses.
-And while you can access responses in Zoho's app or export them as a PDF, you'll have to upgrade to download them as a CSV or XLS file.
-But overall, it's a flexible tool that could be perfect if you don't expect to get hundreds of survey responses.
+On the free plan, you can create up to three forms and receive up to 500 responses per month.
+And while you can access responses in Zoho's app or export them as a PDF or CSV, you'll have to upgrade to export them as an XLS file.
+Overall, it's a flexible tool that could be perfect if you don't need to make too many forms.

-Zoho Survey Price: Free for unlimited surveys, 10 questions/survey, and 100 responses/survey; from $20/month for the Plus plan that includes unlimited questions, unlimited responses, and CSV and XLS exports.
+Zoho Survey Price: Free for 3 forms and 500 responses/month; from $10/month for the Basic plan that includes unlimited forms, 10,000 responses/month, and XLS exports

 Finding the best free form app or survey builder

 Each of the tools on this list makes it easy to create and share forms and surveys, so how do you choose the right one?
 It boils down to what features are most important to you.